sapols/JPL-CUSeniorProjects/README.md

 | A* (Recursive)      | (6)        | Navigates from start to goal with information gathered as it traverses the elevation map. |
 | Dijkstra            | (7)        | Navigates from start to goal with information gathered as it traverses the elevation map. |

-This information can be provided to the utility by simply running it, and following the prompts.

 | Limited Algorithms  | Prompt Key | Description                                                                               |
 | ------------------- | ---------- | ----------------------------------------------------------------------------------------- |
 | Greedy              | (1)        | Navigates from start to goal with perfect information with regards to the elevation map.  |